gridlang/grid/docs/src/operators.md

 | Sequence | `+ - += -=` | array, map | array, map |
 | Type | `& \|` | tuple | tuple |

+> There are no type coercions in Grid, so all inputs to expression operators must be the same types, with the exception of the Truthiness operator.

+### Truthiness

+The truthiness operator compares whether the two inputs have equivalent [truthiness](types.md), returning a `true` or `false` bool accordingly.

+### Equality

+Equality operators compare the values of inputs directly, as you might expect.

+### Comparison

-> Comparison operators on strings and characters work similarly to other languages.
-Characters are compared ordinally, with strings being compared for each character in them.
+Comparison operators work similarly to other languages for numeric types.

+Characters are compared ordinally, and strings are compared character by character.

+### Sequence

 Sequence operators work to compose arrays and maps in similar but slightly different ways.